+The correct spelling is using in all writing contexts.
 The English language has many different words which seem similar at first glance, but have different meanings.
 The words “useing” & “using” are a great example of this!
 In fact, one of these are NOT even considered an English word.
 In this post, we’ll compare these two common spellings to determine which spelling is correct!

 Which Is The Correct Spelling: Useing or Using?